ao5357/turner-cookbook/_recipes/squash-casserole.md

 #cookTime: "1H"
 #totalTime: "1H15M"
 ingredients:
+  - "2 c. mashed squash"
+  - "½ c. undiluted mushroom soup"
+  - "1 T. grated onion"
+  - "½ c. breadcrumbs"
+  - "1 c. grated cheddar cheese"
+  - "1 T. butter"
-  - "ingredient"
+  - "1 beaten egg"
+  - "salt and pepper to taste"
 ---

-Squash Casserole
-Ingredients
-2 c. mashed squash
-½ c. undiluted mushroom soup
-1 T. grated onion
-½ c. breadcrumbs
-1 c. grated cheddar cheese
-1 T. butter
-1 beaten egg
-salt and pepper to taste
-Steps
 Mix all ingredients and pour into well-greased baking dish.
 Bake at 400℉ for 10 minutes, then 350℉ for 20 minutes.
 Should be hot and bubbly around edges.